 “This is Hanuman and its Gada,” said the cab driver, feeble-looking but with dense hair under his nose.
 “We Hindus worship him.”

 Josh was confused and amused at the same time.
 He was expecting this.
 These people worship cows., why wouldn’t they revere a monkey, he thought with a grin.

 “Jai Hanuman,” chanted the cab driver as the traffic light around the almighty idol turned green, and the Uber crawled forward.

 After this general knowledge session on Hinduism, nothing of particular interest met expectations of Josh.
 Hot Evening, screaming and yelling crowd, crawling cars in traffic jam accompanied by aggressive honking, the smell of dirt and dung and glaring-eyes-smiling-lips of little men as if they have never seen a white person before.

-Even his growling stomach could not convey him to call hotel kitchen and order dinner.
+Even his growling stomach could not convey him to call the hotel kitchen and order dinner.
 He never felt this much fatigue.
-Was it change in climate?
+Was it a change in climate?
 Unsure, he slowly closed his eyes, thinking about getting breakfast first thing in the morning.
 It is weird.
-Why can’t he move his body out of the bed?
-He tries to open his eyes but falls into slumber as soon as he could think about screaming, because he knew at that moment: he was dying!
+Why can’t he move his body out of bed?
+He tries to open his eyes but falls into slumber as soon as he could think about screaming because he knew at that moment: he was dying!

 Read Part 2.